 There is no charge for the individuals for their subject access request.
 The data controller will aim to provide the relevant data within 48 hours.

 The data controller will always verify the identity of anyone making a subject access request before handling over any information.

 In certain circumstances, the Data Protection Act allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.
 Under these circumstances, Hellenic Community of Manchester will disclose requested data.
 However, the data controller will still ensure the request is legitimate.

 Hellenic Community of Manchester aims to ensure that individuals are aware that their data is being processed, and that they understand:

 - How to exercise their rights

-If you have any enquiries in relation to this policy, please contact Iraklis Lampadariou who will also act as the contact point for any Subject Access Requests.
+If you have any enquiries in relation to The Policy, please contact Mr Iraklis Lampadariou, a member of the SC of The Association, who will also act as the contact point for any Subject Access Requests.

-Further advice and information is available from the Information Commissioner’s Office (www.ico.org.uk).
+Further advice and information on data protection is available from the Information Commissioner’s Office (www.ico.org.uk).